laravel-glimmer/typesense-searchable/README.md

 ### Schema Parameters as Fields

 The following are the schema-level parameters, which control schema-wide settings in Typesense.
-They can be included directly in the `typesenseSchema()` as fields but will be treated as schema parameters.
+They can be included directly in the `searchableSchema()` as fields but will be treated as schema parameters.

 | Parameter               | Description                                                 |
 |-------------------------|-------------------------------------------------------------|